 - Access to exclusive products.
 You can sell items that are only available to members of your loyalty program.
 Similarly, you might offer exclusive content (e-books, webinars, etc.).

 Your program could also incorporate two or more of these types of rewards.
 The best solution for you will depend on your niche, what products or services you offer, and what your customers value.

-When considering whether to implement a loyalty rewards points program for you WooCommerce site, a question that may be top of mind is, “Do loyalty programs really increase sales?”
+When considering whether to implement a loyalty rewards points program for your WooCommerce site, a question that may be top of mind is, “Do loyalty programs really increase sales?”

 According to a recent study by Wirecard, the answer is yes.
 75 percent of participants said that they were likely to make another purchase after receiving an incentive.

-Additionally, 86 percent of respondents made at least one purchase specifically because of the incentives they were offered.
+Additionally, 86% of respondents made at least one purchase specifically because of the incentives they were offered.
 Bottom line, no one likes to feel as though they’re missing out on a great deal.

-How to Create a Loyalty Rewards Points Program In WooCommerce (In 6 Steps)
+How To Create A Loyalty Rewards Points Program In WooCommerce (6 Steps)

 Step 1: Turn on the loyalty program feature

 First, navigate to WooCommerce > Settings > Advanced Coupons > Modules.
 Scroll down to the bottom of the page and look for the Loyalty Program option:

 Step 2: Set your price to points earned ratio